Baby hatch: Latvia

 In Latvia, unless the baby has been reported as missing, the law treats the babies as foundlings.

-All baby hatches are located within a hospital's premises.
+All baby hatches are located within hospital premises.
 After a baby is left in a baby hatch, the police and custody court are informed about the case and the baby is given a health evaluation and is inspected for signs of abuse.
 The police during a two day long process find out if the child has been reported as missing, after that the baby is given the status of a foundling and can be put up for adoption.

 If the birth parents want to recover a child, they have the option to do so until the child has been officially adopted.
 The birth parents must prove their parentage by taking a DNA test, which they must pay for themselves.
-After that custody court reviews the parent's reasons for abandonment and decide whether to allow the parents guardianship of the child.
-As of May 2018, 5 out of 47 babies left in the baby hatch were returned to their birth parents.
+After that a custody court reviews the parent's reasons for abandonment and decide whether to allow the parents guardianship of the child.

 Malaysia

-The first "Baby Hatch" was launched by a non-profit NGO, OrphanCare Foundation in 2010.
-By end of 2016 OrphanCare had saved over 200 babies and has two more baby hatches in state of Kedah and Johor.
-In 2015 OrphanCare signed a Memorandum of Cooperation with KPJ Healthcare to manage the adoption of babies placed in baby hatches in eight KPJ Hospitals in major cities in Peninsular Malaysia.
+The first baby hatch in Malaysia was launched by a non-profit NGO, OrphanCare Foundation, in 2010.
+By end of 2016 OrphanCare had saved over 200 babies and has two more baby hatches in the states of Kedah and Johor.
+In 2015 OrphanCare signed a memorandum of cooperation with KPJ Healthcare to manage the adoption of babies placed in baby hatches in eight KPJ hospitals in major cities in Peninsular Malaysia.
 KPJ also has a baby hatch each in Sabah and Sarawak.

+Almost 100 babies have been saved due to baby hatches nationwide.
+The seventh baby hatch was opened at the An-Nur Specialist Hospital in Bangi, Selangor in 2022.